 The numbers, however, do not lie.
 The diagram is below.
 This gear setup will give a Range ATK of 195% and Range HP of 62.5% when maxed to gold.
 The calculations for Mythic have yet not been added up.
 Stay tuned.

-- Accessory: Ambrosial Cup x 3 (Hard Difficulty from Bon Appeti).
+- Accessory: Ambrosial Cup x 3 – Hard Difficulty from Bon Appeti.
+(Alternative: Blight Ring).
 Please note that for almost all players, the Blight Ring is going to be a MUCH BETTER option!
 The Ambrosial Cups are ridiculously hard to get.
 If you’re on a budget, it’s best to get 1 cup and then focus on getting 2 Blight Rings!

 Like the Infantry and range formations, the cavalry exclusive composition will carry a terrifying punch when in its advanced stages.
 Don’t forget to also change the troop formation to Cavalry Phalanx or Cavalry Wedge.
 That’s really important.

-- Main-hand: Horn Cudgel (Medium Difficulty from Gargantua).
-The obvious problem is that you will be needed a bunch of stuff from the Gargantua and it may be difficult.
-The alternative that most people do is to get the Blackwing Greatsword, but it isn’t near as good… Honestly, I recommend getting both and just using the more powerful one as you continue to upgrade each of them…
+- Main-hand: Horn Cudgel – Medium Difficulty from Gargantua.
+(Alternative: Frostwing Greatsword – Medium Difficulty from Frostwing.)
+The obvious problem with Horn Cudgel is that you will be needed a bunch of stuff from the Gargantua and it may be difficult.
+The Frostwing Greatsword isn’t near as good but I recommend getting it until you’re ready to start on the Cudgel…

-- Helmet: Bumblehelm (Hard Difficulty from Queen Bee – Also has Ranged 30% and Army HP 20%).
-The option is Beast Helm.
-They’re both hard.
-You kind of have to pick your option and run with it…
+- Helmet: Bumblehelm – Hard Difficulty from Queen Bee.
+It also has Ranged 42% and Army HP 28% which is awesome.
+(The alternative option is Beast Helm, but it isn’t as Cavalry powerful… They’re both hard.
+You kind of have to pick your option and run with it…)

-- Armor: Firewall Plate (Hard difficulty from Mecha Trojan – Also has Siege ATK 30%, Army HP 15%, and Infantry ATK 20%) This is the best option.
-It’s hard but it is what it is…
+- Armor: Firewall Plate – Hard difficulty from Mecha Trojan.
+It also has Siege ATK 42%, Army HP 21%, and Infantry ATK 28%.
+This is the best option.
+It’s hard to max, but it is what it is…

 I’ve mentioned this a bunch of times elsewhere, but I will repeat it now for the very slow-minded among us.
 Don’t bother working on your wall unless you plan on maxing the wall into a monster-wall.
 Anything short of a full-power wall is a waste of time.